sgranade/choicescript_vscode/README.md

 ### New Features
 - IntelliSense automatic code completion of keywords like *choice
 - Auto-indention after keywords that require it, like *choice and *if
+- Snippets to turn ... into an ellipsis and -- into an em-dash to match Choice of Games typography

+The easy way to use snippets is to [enable snippet tab completion](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_creating-your-own-snippets).
+Then type three periods and hit tab to turn them into an ellipsis.